JingMatrix/ChromeXt/README.md

 use multiple scripts of normal sizes instead of a giant script
 ```

-Avoid using scripts that match all sites, because it might render normal `URL` redirection invalid.

 ## Bonus

 ### Solution of system gesture conflicts